Saturday 3rd May.

 In the Glades, we will have:

-At 11:00am we there will be a walk from the Glades out to Martin’s Hill, led by Mayor who will be wearing his robes, hat and chain of office, to see the broom flowers.
-Join us, and wear green and yellow, decorated with sprigs of broom (or something yellow) wherever possible.
+At 11:00am we there was a walk from the Glades out to Martin’s Hill, led by Mayor in his robes, hat and chain of office.
+At Martins Hill there was a display of broom flowers, a display and some folk songs.

 This year, the lovely decorations have been provided by volunteers at the Hub by Greener and Cleaner Bromley, utilising material that has been recycled.